damianoazzolini/plstat/docs/doc.md

 Takes a sample of size `Size` from list `List`.
 Replace can be true or false, if not provided is false.
 Probabilities is a list of probabilities.
-If `Replace` is false and a list of probabilities is specified, the list is normalized, after the removal of the element
+If `Replace` is false and a list of probabilities is specified, the list is normalized, after the removal of the element.
 ```
 sample([1,2,3,4,5],5,L).
 sample([1,2,3,4,5],5,true,L).